-with $m$ being the particle mass (thermal parton or heavy quark), $\mathbf{P}$ the quarkonium's three-momentum and
+with $m$ being the particle mass (thermal parton or heavy quark), $\mathbf{P}$ the quarkonium's three-momentum, and

 is the energy of the heavy quarkonium $\QQ$ of mass $M$; $d_Q$=6 denotes the spin-color degeneracy factor of the heavy quark.
-The degeneracies of thermal partons are $d_{i=q}=18$ for light quarks ($u$-, $d$-, and $s$-quark), and $d_{i=g}=16$ for gluons.
+The degeneracies of thermal partons are $d_{q}=6$ for light quarks ($q$ = $u$, $d$, $s$), and $d_{g}=16$ for gluons.
 The thermal distribution functions for heavy quarks and light partons are denoted by $n_Q$ and $n_i$, respectively, while $q$ ($q'$) is the four-momentum of the initial (final) light parton, and $p_Q'$ and ${p}_{\Qb}$ are the four-momenta of the outgoing heavy quark and heavy antiquark.
 The $\delta$-function enforces energy-momentum conservation of the $2\to3$ process, \ie,

-The large mass of the heavy quark, relative to the quarkonium binding energy, allows for a simplification of the $2\to 3$ process into an inelastic $2\to2$ scattering within the so-called quasifree approximation~\cite{Grandchamp:2002wp}.
-In this picture, following the procedure adopted in previous work~\cite{Grandchamp:2001pf,Zhao:2010nk,Du:2017qkv}, a thermal parton scatters off one of the heavy quarks, which is taken off-shell to incorporate the binding energy in its mass, $\tilde{m}_Q = m_Q-E_B$, while the spectator quark remains on-shell with its nominal mass.
+The large HQ mass, relative to the quarkonium binding energy, allows for a simplification of the $2\to 3$ process into an inelastic $2\to2$ scattering within the so-called quasifree approximation~\cite{Grandchamp:2002wp}.
+Following the procedure utilized in previous work~\cite{Grandchamp:2001pf,Zhao:2010nk,Du:2017qkv}, a thermal parton scatters off one of the heavy quarks, which is taken off-shell to incorporate the binding energy in its mass, $\tilde{m}_Q = m_Q-E_B$, while the spectator quark remains on-shell with its mass.
 At this level, internal-structure effects of the quarkonium beyond the binding energy are neglected, but we will return to them further below.
 Momentum conservation is maintained through the $\delta$-function in

 where $p_Q$ is the momentum of the incoming heavy quark.
 This, in turn, enables one to determine the three-momentum of the spectator heavy quark.